russellschmidt/russellschmidt-dev/src/pages/2016-03-24-jekyll-from-scratch/index.md

 ---
-layout: post
+path: "/jekyll-from-scratch"
+date: "2016-03-24T17:12:33.962Z"
 title: "Jekyll From Scratch"
-date:   2016-03-24 13:22:08 -0700
-categories: Ruby Jekyll blogging portfolio html
 ---

 I was turned onto [Jekyll](https://jekyllrb.com/) by my Bloc mentorship, where they suggested we students use it for our portfolios and then upload to Github Pages.
 I was a little apprehensive at first about my brain exploding from learning a new framework, but had grown to love markdown and Byword for my blog v1.0 (written in PHP).

 I checked out Jekyll, since redoing my blog and personal portfolio was long overdue anyway, and really liked a few things.
 1. No database.
 You upload text files in markdown for blog posts with a little bit of text at the top.
 2. Markdown.
 Sweet.
 I hated blogging using a CMS, where I would hit backspace or whatnot and lose a draft.
 Or cutting and pasting where the formatting was an issue.
 3. Simple integration to GitHub Pages.
 I own my own domain with hosting but would love to use git to update directly instead of the FTP upload extra step.
 There was some nominal savings there but the time spent fiddling with files was more expensive.